cphoover/fontcustom/README.md

 As of this writing here are some example fontcustom options:

     fontcustom({
+        task              : "compile"                   ,
+        /** this is the  task to be performed.
+Defaults to "compile" other options are "config, help, and watch" */

         output            : "./out"                     ,
         /* Where generated files are saved.
 Set different locations for different file types via a configuration file. */